bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="5.0in" height="4.695121391076116in"} -->

-On click, MyApp updates its count state to 1 and passes it down to both children
+<p>On click, MyApp updates its count state to 1 and passes it down to both
+children.</p>

-Now when you click either button, the count in MyApp will change, which will change both of the counts in MyButton.
-Here's how you can express this in code.
+<p>Now when you click either button, the count in MyApp will change, which
+will change both of the counts in MyButton.
+Here's how you can express this in code.</p>

-First, move the state up from MyButton into MyApp:
+<p>First, move the state up from MyButton into MyApp:</p>

 <details open>
-  <summary>React Functions</summary>
+  <summary>React code:</summary>

 ```
 export default function MyApp() {